informalsystems/quartz/apps/transfers/README.md

 Make sure you have Keplr installed in your browser and you should now be able to use the app!

 You may have to go to "Manage Chain Visibility" in Keplr settings to add the `My Testing Chain`.

+You will also need to fund any keplr account by sending funds from the CLI using your `admin` account.

 Then you should be able to deposit, transfer, and withdraw using different Keplr accounts.
 And everything will get processed automatically by the transfer.sh script we have running on the enclave host!